1949 Toronto municipal election

 Municipal elections were held in Toronto, Ontario, Canada, on January 1, 1949.
 Hiram E. McCallum was elected to his first full term as mayor.

 Toronto mayor

 Mayor Robert Hood Saunders had resigned in 1948 and Controller McCallum was appointed to succeed him.
 McCallum faced only Trotskyist Ross Dowson in winning his first full term.
-Dowson won almost 20% in his run, the best result the perennial candidate would ever receive and the best result for an open Trostkyist in a North American election.
+Dowson won almost 20% in his run, the best result the perennial candidate would ever receive and the best result for an open Trotskyist in a North American election.